Undergraduate Satisfactory Academic Progress Policy

 a. meet a minimum grade point average required by the program

-b. complete the degree requirements within the maximum timeframe that is no longer than 150% of the time normally required for completion of an academic program.
-(Examples: 20-month Full Time MBA students must complete their degree requirements within three (3) years vs. two (2) years scheduled for this program.
-BSM Program students must complete 120 units required for the BSM Degree and have the maximum timeframe of 180 attempted units to complete the degree requirements.)
+b. complete the degree requirements within the maximum time frame that is no longer than 150% of the time normally required for completion of an academic program.
+(Examples: BSM Program students must complete 120 units required for the BSM Degree and have the maximum time frame of 180 attempted units to complete the degree requirements.)

 c. successfully complete at least 67% of attempted units on a cumulative basis